reframejs/reframe/docs/usage-manual.template.md

 But why does Reframe hydrate the DOM whereas it previously didn't at our previous examples?
-It's because our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples where saved as `*.html.js` files.
+It's because our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples were saved as `*.html.js` files.

 So,
 a page with a page object saved as `pages/*.html.js` is treated as DOM-static and